-Under the New Zealand Emissions Trading Scheme (NZETS), Transpower is obligated to surrender New Zealand Units (NZUs) for emissions related to fugitive SF6.
-NZETS reporting is by calendar year, whilst Transpower GHG emissions reporting is by financial year (1 July - 30 June).
-Therefore, emissions reported in this GHG Inventory Report occurring in 2021 will be offset in our 2021 NZETS return.
+Under the New Zealand Emissions Trading Scheme (ETS), Transpower is obligated to surrender New Zealand Units (NZUs) for emissions related to fugitive SF6.
+ETS reporting is by calendar year, whilst Transpower GHG emissions reporting is by financial year (1 July - 30 June).
+Therefore, emissions reported in this GHG Inventory Report occurring in FY2022 will be offset in our calendar year 2022 ETS return.

-For the 2020 calendar year, Transpower NZ surrendered NZUs to the value of 4,158 tCO2-e related to fugitive SF6 gases.
+For the 2021 calendar year, Transpower NZ surrendered NZUs to the value of 3,510 tCO2-e related to fugitive SF6 gases, a 16% reduction from the 2020 calendar year.